Issues Manager / Department of Conservation - Wellington, New Zealand

 Michael Sparrow worked as a fitness instructor and blackjack dealer before realising his true passion was to enter the business world.

-After completing the Master of Business and Management (MBM) at Waikato University, Michael has now found his dream job as a business analyst for Air New Zealand.
+After completing the Master of Business and Management (MBM) at Waikato University, Michael has now found his dream job as an issues manager for the Department of Conservation in Wellington.

 The ex-Tauranga man had studied zoology, medicine and astronomy before realising none of them were the right fit for him.